PrideInt/photosynthetic-genome-predictive-modeling/README.md

 # photosynthetic-genome-predictive-modeling

 Potential bioinformatics replication of either one of these papers.

+> [!NOTE]
-Still in research phase!
+> Still in research phase!

 ## Photosynthetic protein classification using genome neighborhood-based machine learning feature